SpookedDoor/Andrew-Discord-Bot/README.md

 }
 ```

 Afterwards, you WILL have to use a local AI backend such as [KoboldCPP](https://github.com/LostRuins/koboldcpp).
-Though, it is possible to make it use openrouter, but you'd have to manually set that up yourself, as we don't support it anymore.
-(The bot actually used to primarily use openrouter before we switched to local AIs!)
+Though, it is possible to make it use Openrouter/OpenAI, but you'd have to manually set that up yourself, as we don't support it anymore.
+(The bot actually used to primarily use Openrouter before we switched to local AIs!)

 If you have KoboldCPP installed and everything, make sure to set your ``baseURL`` to be the same as it is in ``./commands/utility/gpt.js``, ``./commands/utility/gptimage.js``, and ``searchTools.js``.
 By default it looks like:
 ```dotenv js